Date of Degree

 The Salmi boscarecciis discussed in terms of its flexibility, content (how it would be utilized in Vespers services) and performance options.
 The collection builds upon the extensive traditions passed on by prominent North Italian musicians that composed Vespers music for multiple choirs, such as Giovanni Gabrieli, Ludovica Viadana and Claudio Monteverdi.
 Thus, Donati's Salmi boscarecciwill be positioned within the larger seventeen-century Vespers traditions.
 Finally, Donati's life and career are examined, with special attention paid to the time period he served in Casalmaggiore, as he was hired and supported through the collaboration of several confraternities in Casalmaggiore.

 A complete scholarly edition comprises the second half of the project.
 The edition includes the complete contents of the Salmi boscarecci: the response Domine ad adjuvandum me festina, settings of ten Vespers psalms (two of which have alternate versions), two settings of the Magnificat in separate tones, and a Mass.
 It also contains ripieno parts that were meant to be added to a mass in Donati's 1622 Messe.

 Copyright 2010 Fred Curtis Kiser

 Kiser, Fred Curtis.
-"A scholarly edition of Ignazio Donati's "Salmi boscarecci"." dissertation, University of Iowa, 2010.
+"A scholarly edition of Ignazio Donati's "Salmi boscarecci"."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2010.